-A delicous, hearty supper you'll make again and again
+A delicous, hearty supper of spiced aubergine and tamarind rice you'll make again and again

 - 350g basmati rice